drshahizan/Python_EDA/assignment/ass3/hpdp/BERUK/report.md

 plt.show()
 ```
 ![image](https://github.com/drshahizan/Python_EDA/assets/146704678/0a7468d8-33ec-432c-a7c6-0ccd8613dc60) <br>
+Here we can see that most player are playing the Blitz event and least player play Correspondence event
 <br>

 #### d.
 Feature Engineering: If applicable, create new features or transform existing ones to better support your analysis